ancuongnguyen07/AdvancedNetworking/index.md

 # Advanced Networking course

-This is the course material and assignments for the **Advanced Networking course (ELEC-E7321)** at Aalto University.
-Many assignments involve some network programming tasks.
-The code examples and assignment templates in this course are provided in the **[Rust](https://www.rust-lang.org/)** language.
+These pages contain the material and assignments for the hands-on programming and measurement tasks of the **Advanced Networking course (ELEC-E7321)** at Aalto University.
+The assignment descriptions refer to MyCourse learning platform available for students enrolled on the course.
+If you are not enrolled on the course, but are just interested on the topic, feel free to try out the tasks nevertheless.

+The code examples and assignment templates in this material are provided in the **[Rust](https://www.rust-lang.org/)** language.
 However, you can use also other languages for your implementations and experimentation, such as C or C++, or even Python.
 JavaScript is not a viable option on this course.

-_Currently the material is work in progress.
-You will find more content appearing constantly in this repository._

-The GitHub repository for materials is [here](https://github.com/PasiSa/AdvancedNetworking).
-If you find something to correct or add, feel free to drop an issue or pull request in the repository.
+Note that the material is still somewhat under development and there will be changes and additions coming during the course.
+The GitHub repository for the material is [**here**](https://github.com/PasiSa/AdvancedNetworking).
+If you find something to correct or add, feel free to drop an [GitHub issue](https://github.com/PasiSa/AdvancedNetworking/issues/new) or pull request in the repository, or just send mail to the author (contact info is in GitHub profile).

 Links to currently available content: